 Our problem-solving culture tells us that we have to pay attention to the biggest noise.
 And we are not generally trained how to choose where we place our attention.
 Therefore, our attention gets drawn frequently towards survival threats - thereby placing more flags and (by default) telling our sensory system that we do not live in a safe world.
 Obviously, a feeling of distress will place more flags than a neutral emotion.
-This sets up a feedback loop, whereby the brain directs our attention towards the potential dangers more often, and every time that we obey this, more flags are placed.
+This sets up a feedback loop, whereby the brain directs attention towards the potential dangers more often, and every time that we obey this, more flags are placed.
 After a while, the sensory control centre starts to turn up the volume.
 Over time may the brain may even make new neural connections or even increase the number of nerve fibers (because if the amount of information traffic along these nerves).

 It is easy to see how, over time, if the sensory feedback loop is not properly managed, this can escalate.
-A safe place can start to look (and feel) very dangerous.
+A safe place can start to look (and feel) very dangerous, causing perpetual hyperarousal or even panic attacks.
+Pain can escalate - and indeed, the process I have described above is the primary cause of central sensitisation.

 The next stage is that our body-mind also has to get on with life, and cannot stay in perpetual threat-hyperarousal.
 We need to eat, drink, defacate, and deal with "normal" events.
-So this ambivalence creates a numbness - we switch off conscious awareness of the danger messages coming from the body - but these are still being produced, and we are still unwittingly engaged in the survival feedback loop.
+So this ambivalence creates a dissociation - the sensory system becomes numb to the danger messages coming from the body.
+But these messages are nevertheless still being produced, and we are still unwittingly engaged in the survival feedback loop.

 What has been described above is an escalation caused by the behaviour and use of mind and senses that our culture and society tend to encourage.
-It is important to learn a new way of using the brain which does not enter a catastrophic feedback loop.
-The end result is a society that is stressed for no reason - resulting in a poor quality of inter-human relations, overwhelm, numbness (which then requires greater and greater sensory stimulation).
+It is therefore important to learn a new way of using the brain which does not enter a catastrophic feedback loop.
+The end result is a society that is stressed for no reason - resulting in a poor quality of inter-human relations, loss of empathy (and increase in narcissism and sociopathy), overwhelm, numbness (which then requires greater and greater sensory stimulation) and disconnect from the natural environment.
 The mental overload results in a tendency to enter addictive patterns.
 Alcohol, food, drugs, or cellphones and social media - it's all the same.
 Addictions to sex, work, emotionally unsatisfying relationships or violence can also come about from this.
 All of these addictions are just ways to numb out in response to all the survival/danger/threat-response messages that our body is sending us all the time, mainly because we have unwittingly drawn our primitive (survival-based) nervous system into a feedback loop.